 The Eskrigg Reserve is on the site of an old curling pond.
 It occupies 7 acres (2.83 hectares) and contains a mixture of habitats including mixed woodland, grassland, heathland, willow carr, sedge bed, reed bed, stream and pond each with its own associated flora and fauna.
 There is coniferous woodland to the north and west with a rich deciduous understory, permanent grassland to the east and marshland to the south.
-Notable animal species include Red Squirrel, Willow Tit, Little Grebe, Kingfisher and Tawny Owl.
+Notable animal species over the years include Red Squirrel, Kingfisher, Little Grebe, Tawny Owl, Willow Tit and Woodcock.
 You will also find the rare Adder’s Tongue Fern there.

 In the early 1980s